grackle-project/grackle/doc/source/Python.rst

 There are 3 ways to build Pygrackle:

  1. As a standalone, self-contained module.
-    The build-command creates a fresh build of the Grackle library and packages it with the Pygrackle module.
+    The build command creates a fresh build of the Grackle library and packages it with the Pygrackle module.
     **(This is the recommended approach)**

  2. As a module that links to an external copy of Grackle that was compiled with the :ref:`Classic build system <classic_build>`.